What Private Salsa Coaching With Me Is Really Like

 Many of my private students are men who have high level professional or management positions in the public and private sector.

-They work in a wide variety of industries: Finance, Travel, Healthcare, Academia.
+They work in a wide variety of industries: Finance, Travel, Media, Healthcare, Academia, Politics and Government.

 They are CEOs, business owners, directors and tradespeople.